oracle-livelabs/developer/data-fundamentals-dev-rel/quiz/quiz.md

 Q: What does the VECTOR_CHUNKS function do?
 - It's a hidden function that creates fresh, chunky dog food ondemand
 - Encrypts sensitive customer data
-* Splits text into smaller chunks to generate vector embeddings that can be used with vector indexes or hybrid vector indexes.
+* Splits data into smaller chunks to generate vector embeddings that can be used with vector indexes or hybrid vector indexes
 - Creates backup copies of database tables in bite-sized chunks

 Q: Which database feature combines data from one or more relational tables, but projects the data as a JSON document?